15 Interesting Facts About the Sport & Rules of Cricket

 Cricket!
 It’s not just a leaping aggravating bug that can fuck up your crops.
 It also happens to be England’s national summer sport!
 Originating in South East England, variations of cricket have existed for hundreds of years and like soccer, it was exported to other parts of the British Empire — such as Australia, South Africa, India, and Pakistan — throughout their reign during their mission to colonize the whole world.
 Though the British no longer occupy those countries, the influence of cricket still remain and the sport is as popular as it has ever been.

 Interested in learning some facts and rules about the sport of cricket?
-Here are a whole bunch of them!
+You are in luck because here are a whole bunch of them!

 1. When was the sport of cricket invented?